 And, at worst, the manager will lose the entire team.
 In this instance, all but two members eventually quit.

 Fail to Trust Employees Until an Employee Proves Himself Untrustworthy

 Similar to dealing with offenders directly before subjecting all employees to rules, managers need to make trusting employees their norm, not blindly but believe that the majority of employees are trustworthy.
 Then address untrustworthy behavior directly with the employee who is untrustworthy.
 When managers treat employees as if they are not worthy of trust, they will regard their manager with distrust in return.

 During an economic downturn, a colleague’s company announced that all exempt employees would be expected to work 7.5 extra hours per week without an increase in pay.

 The VP decided to check employee attendance by walking around to see if employees were working the extra hours.
-He even started spot-checking how long employees spent at lunch and breaks.
+He even started spot-checking to see how long employees spent at lunch and breaks.
 Why was this stupid?

 Before the added requirement, almost everyone in the department had already been working 50-60 hour weeks, rather than the 35 expected hours.
 The manager’s actions inspired many employees to cut back on their hours to work just the hours expected.

 Plus, when he checked and found people in the cafeteria for 30 minutes instead of 15 minutes for what he thought was a break, he took punitive action.
 He forgot to check whether the employees were actually in a meeting about work or on break.
 Distrust and micro-management breed distrust.